OpenPEPPOL/documentation/Code Lists/README.md

 ### v4 - work in progress

 * Participant identifier schemes
-    * Added 0196 - IS:KTNR - Icelandic National Registry
+    * Added 0196 - IS:KTNR - Icelandic National Registry according to [TICC-61](https://openpeppol.atlassian.net/browse/TICC-61)
     * Deprecated 9917 - IS:KT as it is replaced by 0196

 ### v3 - 2018-10-12